shara170/de-zoomcamp-project-weather_data_analysis/README.md

   - In the final stage, the processed data is encapsulated within a Parquet file to compress it effectively.
 Subsequently, this compressed data is exported to a GCS bucket for storage.

   - Since this is a one-time load, there are no triggers set for this pipeline.
-It needs to be manually executed
+It needs to be manually executed once

 - **airline_gcs_to_bigquery**:
   - In this pipeline, Parquet airline data is extracted from the bucket where it was deposited by the "airline_to_gcs" pipeline